KaeganFinn/Salamander-SDMs/README.md

 Folder Descriptions

-EnvironmentalVariables: Folder of the 9 environmental variables used to produce Species Distribution Models (SDMs) at their largest extent (long-toed salamander range.
+EnvironmentalVariables: Folder of the 9 environmental variables used to produce Species Distribution Models (SDMs) at their largest extent (long-toed salamander range).
 See SupMat of main manuscript for acronym definitions.

 PredictionSurfaces: Sixteen SDMs (logistic output, .tif files) produced for long-toed salamanders using two different sets of environmental variables, two different types of background points, and four different study extents.